Upcoming events

 18

-An Evening of Opera at Lanakila Gardens
+An Evening of Opera at Lanakila Gardens (Past Event)

 Celebrating Lanakila Gardens Foundation and University of North Florida Opera Program

-Cuisine for the evening will be prepared by Chef Chriss Brown, founder of The Empowered Kitchen.
+Cuisine for the evening was prepared by Chef Chriss Brown, founder of The Empowered Kitchen.
+The invitation-only event supported the Lanakila Gardens Foundation and The Jack Lyle Opera Fund at the UNF School of Music.

 Help make future events like this possible by donating here: